Albrecht Bertram

 Albrecht Bertram (* October 2, 1950, in Braunschweig) is a former university professor of mechanics.
-He held the Chair of Strength of Materials of the Institute of Mechanics (IFME) at the Otto von Guericke University Magdeburg and is an associate professor at the Department of Continuum Mechanics and Material Theory of the Institute of Mechanics at the Technical University of Berlin.
+He held the Chair of Strength of Materials of the Institute of Mechanics (IFME) at the Otto von Guericke University Magdeburg and is an associate professor at the Department of Continuum Mechanics and Material Theory of the Institute of Mechanics at Technische Universität Berlin.

 Life and career

 During his career he had several guest stays at the following universities: